walfaelschung/GDELT_flow/README.md

         matches = [word for word in prodict_eng if  word in re.split('\s+', text.lower())]

 This returns a simple list of all terms from the dictionary that were also found in the text.
-Based in this matching, we created several variables on **Event**-level:
+Based on this matching, we created several variables on **Event**-level:
 1) A "naive" matching variable: True if any dictionary term was found in any story on an event, false otherwise.
 2) A majority matching variable: True if a majority of stories on an event contained one of the dictionaries terms.
 3) A three-way factorial variable (True, False, 99) that determined whether the majority of stories contained one of dictionary terms, did not contain the terms, or did not contain enough info (due to text that are too short of missing)